SriramSimhadri/ykw-backend/README.md

 # ykw-backend

-- YKW is a modern content-sharing platform that allows users to write, publish, and interact with articles.
+- YKW (you know what) is a modern content-sharing platform that allows users to write, publish, and interact with articles.
 - It is designed using a microservices architecture, enabling each service to scale independently and communicate via APIs.
 - Core Features
+    - Authorization Management (ykw-auth-service)
+      - Register, authenticate manage users.
-    - User Management (User-Service)
+    - User Management (ykw-profile-service)
-      - Register, authenticate, and manage user profiles.
+      - Manage user profiles.
-      - Follow/unfollow other users and maintain follower/following counts.
+      - Maintain follower/following counts.
-    - Articles (Article-Service)
+    - Articles (ykw-article-service)
        - Users can create, edit, publish, or delete articles (drafts or published).
        - Supports article tags, slugs, cover images, reading time, and article stats.
        - Personalized feeds for users based on authors they follow.
-    - Article Likes (Article-Likes Service)
+    - Article Likes (ykw-article-likes-service)
        - Users can like/unlike articles.
        - Track total likes per article and which users liked it.
-    - Comments (Article-Comments Service)
+    - Article Comments (ykw-article-comments-service)
        - Users can comment on articles, update/delete their comments, and like/unlike comments.
        - Maintains likes count per comment and provides paginated lists.
-    - Follows (Follows Service)
+    - Follows (ykw-follow-service)
        - Users can follow/unfollow other users.
        - Provides paginated lists of followers and following users.

 - Architecture & Design
-  - Microservices-based: User, Article, Article-Likes, Article-Comments, and Follows services operate independently, each with its own database.
+  - Microservices-based: auth-service, profile-serivce, article, article-likes, article-comments, and follows services operate independently, each with its own database.
-  - API-first: Services communicate via REST APIs; user and article info is fetched on-demand across services.
+  - Contract-first: Services communicate via REST APIs following contract
   - Eventual consistency: Counts like likes_count, comments_count, and followers_count can be updated asynchronously for scalability.
   - Scalable & Production-ready: Each service has indexes and constraints for performance and data integrity.
   - Security: Authentication and authorization are handled via JWT tokens, ensuring secure access to protected endpoints.